-A new Sisters of Mercy album is bound to generate a lot of interest for a certain segment of the music listening audience, but, if you’re not very familiar with the band’s policy about working with record companies and producing new material, don’t expect a new release to happen anytime soon.
+A new Sisters of Mercy album is bound to generate a lot of interest for a certain segment of the music listening audience, but, if you’re not familiar with the band’s policy about working with record companies and handing new material over to them, you’d best be advised not to expect a new release from the rock band to occur anytime soon.

 For their part, the Sisters of Mercy insisted that their music did not comfortably fit a box as limiting as “goth rock”.
 And they were art.
 Artistically and commercially their situation was far more complex.
 Their musical efforts tended to become more adventurous as time went on, and despite their success with critics and the public, their relationships with the record representatives became more strained.
 Their motivation to become world stars also faded quickly.
 Their creativity remained intact while interested in producing recorded music.
 Soon enough the gears ground to a halt completely, at least in terms of new records releases.